durbanlegend/thag_rs/README.md

 More informally, the last 25 previous REPL expressions can be accessed from within the REPL function just by using the up and down arrow keys to navigate history from the `eval` command.

 #### General notes on REPL
-All REPL files are created under the rs_repl subdirectory of your temporary directory (e.g. $TMPDIR in *nixes, and referenced as std::env::temp_dir() in Rust) so as not to clog up your system, but before they are harvested you can display the locations and copy them if desired.
+All REPL files are created under the rs_repl subdirectory of your temporary directory (e.g. $TMPDIR in *nixes, and referenced as std::env::temp_dir() in Rust) so as not to clog up your system.
+Before they are harvested by the OS you can display the locations and copy the files if desired.

 The REPL feature, in particular the most convenient `eval` mode, is not suited to scripts of over about 1K characters, due to the limitations of the underlying line editor.
-These limitations can be overcome by using the `edit` mode instead, but by this point it is probably more convenient just to use the --stdin/-s feature instead or save the source in a .rs file and run it from the command line.
+These limitations can be overcome by using the `edit` mode instead, but by this point it is probably more convenient just to use the --stdin / -s feature instead, or save the source in a .rs file and run it from the command line.

 ## Features